 Data bits to be transmitted through the cable ports are received from the LLC on 2, 4, or 8 parallel paths (depending on the requested transmission speed and PHY-link interface mode of operation).
-They are latched internally, combined serially, encoded, and transmitted at 98.304, 196.608, 393.216, 491.52, or 983.04 Mbits/s (referred to as \$100, \$200, \$400, \$400B, or \$800 speed, respectively) as the outbound information stream.
+They are latched internally, combined serially, encoded, and transmitted at 98.304, 122.78, 196.608, 245.76, 393.216, or 491.52 Mbps (referred to as S100, S100B, S200, S200B, S400, or S400B speed, respectively) as the outbound information stream.

 The PHY-link interface can follow either the IEEE 1394a-2000 protocol or the IEEE 1394b-2002 protocol.
 When using a 1394a-2000 LLC such as the TSB12LV26, the BMODE terminal must be deasserted.
 The PHY-link interface then operates in accordance with the legacy 1394a-2000 standard.
 When using a 1394b LLC such as the TSB82AA2, the BMODE terminal must be asserted.
-The PHY-link interface then conforms to the P1394b standard.
+The PHY-link interface then conforms to the 1394b-2002 standard.

 The cable interface can follow either the IEEE 1394a-2000 protocol or the 1394b protocol on all ports.
 The mode of operation is determined by the interface capabilities of the ports being connected.
-When any of the three ports is connected to a 1394a-2000 compliant device, the cable interface on that port operates in the 1394a-2000 data-strobe mode at a compatible S100, S200, or S400 speed.
-When a bilingual port is connected to a 1394b compliant node, the cable interface on that port operates per the P1394b standard at S400B or S800 speed.
-The TSB81BA3 automatically determines the correct cable interface connection method for the bilingual ports.
+When any of the three ports is connected to a 1394a-2000-compliant device, the cable interface on that port operates in the 1394a-2000 data-strobe mode at a compatible S100, S200, or S400 speed.
+When a bilingual port is connected to a 1394b-compliant node, the cable interface on that port operates per the 1394b-2002 standard at S100B, S200B, or S400B speed.
+The TSB41BA3B-EP automatically determines the correct cable interface connection method for the bilingual ports.

 The BMODE terminal does not select the cable interface mode of operation.
 The BMODE terminal selects the PHY-link interface mode of operation and affects the arbitration modes on the cable.
-When the BMODE terminal is deasserted, BOSS arbitration is disabled.
+When the BMODE terminal is deasserted, the PHY-link interface is placed in 1394a-2000 mode and BOSS arbitration is disabled.
+When the BMODE terminal is asserted, the PHY-link interface is placed in 1394b-2002 mode and BOSS arbitration is enabled.

-During packet reception the serial data bits are split into two-, four-, or eight-bit parallel streams (depending upon the indicated receive speed and the PHY-link interface mode of operation), resynchronized to the local system clock and sent to the associated LLC.
+During packet reception, the serial data bits are split into 2-, 4-, or 8-bit parallel streams (depending on the indicated receive speed and the PHY-link interface mode of operation), resynchronized to the local system clock, and sent to the associated LLC.
 The received data is also transmitted (repeated) on the other connected and active cable ports.